RokPerkovic/Huffman-coding/README.md

 #### Decoding
   First byte n in the encoded file represents the number of encoded encoding tree blocks, so n 32-bit blocks are read into memory.
 Decoder first reconstructs the encoding tree so it can decode the following encoded content.
-Encoded content is read bit by bit and according to the rule of 1 meaning move right and 0 move left, the decoder moves throught the tree from the root down to the leaf nodes.
-When the code brings it to the leaf node, encoder gets the character in that node and writes it to the output buffer.
+Encoded content is read bit by bit and according to the rule of bit 1 (meaning move right) and bit 0 (meaning move left), the decoder moves throught the tree from the root down to the leaf nodes.
+When the code brings it to the leaf node, encoder  writes the character in that node to the output buffer.